programarivm/myfiles/README.md

 Simple file manager -- no MVC framework is used, PHP code only.

+### 1. Build the Docker Containers

+    docker-compose up --build

-### 1. Set up the Environment
+### 2. Set up the Environment

-Find the IP of the mysql container:
+Find the IP of the mysql and nginx containers:

     docker inspect myfiles_mysql
+    docker inspect myfiles_nginx

-Copy the following `.env` file into the app's root directory:
+Copy the following `.env` into the app's root directory:

     MYFILES_NGINX_HOST=172.20.0.1